• Skip to primary navigation

 iStock/nico_blue

 Cats, like people, have unique personalities.
-“There is not a lot of strong evidence that cats are bred for personality,” says Dr. Delgado.
-This 2019 study in Scientific Reports, however, found that there were breed differences in social and non-social behaviours among 19 breed groups, in a controlled environment.
+“There is not a lot of strong evidence that breeders cultivate cats for personality,” says Dr. Delgado.
+This 2019 study in Scientific Reports, however, found that there were breed differences in social and non-social behaviours among 19 breed groups in a controlled environment.
 The findings include such observations as the Korat and Devon Rex being the most likely to seek contact from people, and British Shorthair, Ragdoll, Persian, Norwegian Forest Cat and Saint Birman cats as being the least aggressive.

-Further studies are needed to more strongly establish a link between breed and personality.
+Further studies are necessary to more strongly establish a link between breed and personality.

 Still not quite sure about your cat’s breed?
 The following tools may be able to help:

-• Apps, such as Cat Scanner, where you can take or upload a photo or video to help you identify your cat’s breed (even mixed breeds) in seconds
+• Use apps, such as Cat Scanner, to take or upload a photo or video and identify your cat’s breed (even mixed breeds) in seconds.

 There are several physical traits and indicators of your cat’s breed, but you’ll need to look at their size, colouring, ears, fur type—and possibly face and tail—to help narrow it down.
 Eyes and certain personality traits may be clues but are less reliable sources of identification.